spacetelescope/webbpsf/docs/relnotes.rst

-   In fact the NIRSpec class now automatically defaults to having the NIRSpec grating as the selected pupil mask, since that's always in the beam.
+   In fact the NIRSpec class now automatically defaults to having the NIRSpec grating pupil stop as the selected pupil mask, since that's always in the beam.
 For MIRI you must explicitly select the 'LRS grating' pupil mask, and may select the 'LRS slit' image stop.
 For NIRISS you must select the 'GR700XD' grating as the pupil mask, though of course there is no slit for this one.